CCETC/FOSUserBundle/Resources/doc/README_CCE.markdown

 - group management features (this bundle should be used with SonataUserBundle which handles those features)
 - templates for users messages (Registration:confirmed and Registration:checkEmail)

-### Base Layout
-This bundle should not require that the templates extend an external template.
-The bundle should come with a basic base template to be used by default.

 ### SonataAdmin dependencies
 This bundle is used alongside the SonataAdmin bundle.
 We've tried to eliminate all dependencies, but the bundle has not been tested without SonataAdmin.